 What is EPA doing to protect against TCE exposure?

 - Current actions

 - - EPA is proposing to ban certain uses of TCE as a result of health risks from its use as an aerosol degreaser and for spot cleaning in dry cleaning facilities.
 The proposed rule was issued under section 6(a) of the Toxic Substances Control Act, as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
-The comment period for this rule has been extended to March 16, 2017
+The comment period for this rule closed on March 16, 2017

 - November 29, 2016 – EPA announced the inclusion of TCE on the list of the first 10 chemicals to be evaluated for risk under amended TSCA.
 That action will allow EPA to evaluate the other remaining uses of the chemical.